Newly Swissed Online Magazine

 Copyright Kecko/Flickr

-A Brief History of Switzerland’s Nuclear Shelters
+A Brief History of Switzerland Nuclear Shelters

-The common slogan at the time was: “Neutrality won’t protect us from radioactivity.” (“Die Neutralität schützt uns nicht vor Radioaktivität.”)
+A popular saying emerged during this period: "Neutrality won't protect us from radioactivity." ("Die Neutralität schützt uns nicht vor Radioaktivität.")

 And that's just the beginning of the story.
 Stick around, and you'll see how deep this rabbit hole goes.